Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 The notification listener returns the decision.
 It is possible to update what is returned by editing the onDecision notification listener.
 Review the Decision notifications listeners developer documentation for more information.

-You can distinguish between a targeted rollout or an experiment based on decisionEventDispatched.
-An experiment will have this value set to true.
-A targeted delivery will return false as there is no dispatched event for rollouts.
-View the decision event dispatched parameter developer documentation for more information.
+You can distinguish between a flag delivery (targeted delivery) or an experiment (A/B test or multi-armed bandit optimization) based on decisionEventDispatched.
+An experiment has this value set to true.
+A targeted delivery returnsfalse, as there is no dispatched event for rollouts.
+See the decision event dispatched parameter developer documentation for information.

-You can congigure the integration between Optimizely Feature Experimentation and Google Analytics 4 (GA4) with or without Google Tag Manager (GTM).
+You can configure the integration between Optimizely Feature Experimentation and GA4 with or without Google Tag Manager (GTM).
 You should use GTM to track the data and variables sent by Optimizely Feature Experimentation, as it makes timing issues much more manageable.

-GTM lets you push items to GTM’s data layer even while the integration end object is unavailable, such as the GA object.
-Using GTM is especially useful if you run a back-end experiment and pass that information to your front-end to send that information to Google Analytics.
+GTM lets you push items to GTM’s data layer even while the integration end object is unavailable, such as the Google Analytics (GA) object.
+Using GTM is especially useful if you run a back-end experiment and pass that information to your front-end to send it to GA.

-Alternatively, setting up GA4 without GTM requires manually tracking the events and variables sent by Optimizely and verifying that they are sent after GA is initialized.
+Alternatively, configuring GA4 without GTM requires manually tracking the events and variables sent by Optimizely and verifying that they are sent after GA is initialized.

 In your local code, push Optimizely Feature Experimentation data to the dataLayer collection of GTM.
-In our JavaScript example, you could implement the following code:
+In the JavaScript SDK example, you could implement the following code:

 window.dataLayer = window.dataLayer || [];